meduketto/iksemel/README.md

 # iksemel
-Mine XML Parser for my personal project.
+My XML Parser for my personal project.
-This project forked from Pardus-Linux github repo but orginal iksemel write for using with python2.
-I rewrite pyiks.c for using iksemel in python3.
+This project has been forked from Pardus-Linux github repo but original iksemel has been written to use with python2.
+I have rewritten pyiks.c for using iksemel in python3.

 Install:
 --------

-You dont need anything other than an installed Python framework. iksemel-lite source is included and compiled built-in to the module.
+You don't need anything other than an installed Python framework. iksemel-lite source is included and compiled built-in to the module.

 To compile and install:
 python3 setup.py install
-then you can import the piksemel module in your python programs.
+then you can import the iksemel module in your python programs.

 Documentation: